alfonzii/blog-polymorphism-with-gson/README.md

 This is a common problem, so it is somewhat surprising that Gson does not already offer an option to do that.
 The Gson project on GitHub contains an additional library, [gson-extras][2], which provides that functionality in form of `TypeAdapter`s.
 However this library is [not officially released and maintained][5].

-We now have two options.
+We now have three options.
 We can locally install the gson-extras library by cloning the official GitHub repo and running `mvn install`.
 However, we saw failing tests and a `pom.xml` incompatibility with our version of Maven.
-The recommended alternative is to just copy what we need to our project.
+Second alternative is to just copy what we need to our project.
 In our case, this is just `RuntimeTypeAdapterFactory.java`.
+Finally, third, most straightforward and lazy solution is using unofficial artifact of gson-extras https://search.maven.org/artifact/org.danilopianini/gson-extras/, which is maintained by [Danilo Pianini][7] (https://stackoverflow.com/a/58452469/5357170).

 Next, we have to create a `RuntimeTypeAdapterFactory` of the base type `Vehicle` and register all subclasses of `Vehicle`, each with a descriptive label.
 We then create the `Gson` instance as we did previously, but this time we also let Gson know about our object hierarchy.